 - Board Certified, Physician Assistant

-Devon Pattillo is a certified physician assistant who joined Georgia Dermatology Partners, PC in 2015.
+Devon Pattillo is a certified physician assistant who joined Georgia Dermatology Partners in 2015.
 Passionate about providing excellent clinical care, Devon places a high priority on patient’s needs and concerns.
 She treats a variety of skin disorders in patients of all ages, from acne, psoriasis, and rashes to skin cancers.
 She has a comprehensive practice that includes general dermatology, pediatric dermatology, and surgical dermatology.

 Devon is a member of the American Academy of Physician Assistants, Georgia Dermatology Physician Assistants, and Society of Dermatology Physician Assistants.